 - Adult hospitality location

-- Large STO room in high traffic area, needs tables and to be locked each evening.
+- Large STO room in high traffic area, needs tables and to be locked each evening with Silent Auction.

 - Spaces for vendors with electricity (high traffic area),- each vendor needs a table and two chairs.

 - Spaces for college reps with electricity (high traffic area) – each college needs a table and two chairs.